After reading some blog posts about Mozilla’s Addons websites, I was fascinated from this python-based platform and decided to focus on it.

 The XSS vector led basically to nowhere.
 The folks at Mozilla did excellent job curing and properly sanitizing every user input.

 This led me to change my direction and search for the most fun vulnerabilities – logic flaws.

-Most people don’t know, but the fastest way to track logic issues is to see things logically.
+Most people don’t know, but the fastest way to track logic-based security issues is to get into the mind of the author and to try and think from his point of view.
 That’s it.
-Look at a JS function – would you write the same code?
+Look at a JS function — would you write the same code?
 What would you have changed?
 Why?

 Mozilla’s Addons site has a collections feature, where users can create a custom collection of their favorite addons.
 That’s pretty cool, since users can invite other users to a role on their collection.
 How, do you ask?
 By email address of course!

 A user types in the email address of another user, an AJAX request is being made to an ‘address resolver’ and the ID of the user who owns this email address returns.

 When the user press ‘Save Changes’, the just-arrived ID is being passed to the server and the being translated again to the email address, next to the user’s username.
 Pretty weird.